PyScripter255/Latte/README.md

 #Latte: Node.js Micro Framework
 ##What is Latte?
 Latte is a Node.js micro-framework.
-It's a lot like my other node.js micro framework [frozen yogurt](https://github.com/PyScripter255/frozen-yogurt) but it is more like Express or Boggart.
+It's a lot like my other node.js micro framework [frozen yogurt](https://github.com/PyScripter255/frozen-yogurt)
+,but it is more like Express or Boggart.
 ##Install
 With npm:
 ```javascript